 Jessica Abel’s mini-comics making guide – extensive!

-Comics manifest by Josh Shalek – on 5 page folded minicomic site
+Comics manifesto by Josh Shalek – defunct site

 Guide and printout for making accordion style mini-comics – by Grant Thomas